ZachBeta/choose_your_own_adventure/inbox.md

+* subconscious streaming should not have any carriage returns, and just be a wall of text that scrolls past, no blinking

+* on page load, have "wake up" displayed as an option to kick off the first real request

 * create a favicon of some sort of neon d20 in svg with various neon colors for each vertex

 * write logs to all backend logs directory